 D1.
 Are there free and independent media?
 0 / 4

 Press freedom is severely limited, despite constitutional protections.
 Journalists consistently exercise self-censorship, and those who do criticize the regime face dismissal and other reprisals.
-Internet service was cut off for several days surrounding the November 2017 elections, and Facebook was inaccessible for a longer period ahead of the election day.
 The government has sought to block access to the websites of opposition parties and exile groups since 2013.
 The handful of private newspapers and magazines in operation face intense financial and political pressure and are unable to publish regularly.
 Online versions of Spanish newspapers are regularly blocked.
 The only private television broadcaster is controlled by Teodorín.

 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 2 / 4